Chris911/iStats/README.md

 iStats
 ======

-Quick attempt at writing a Ruby wrapper for a small C library that interacts with the IOKit library (apple) to get the CPU temperature.
+Quick attempt at writing a Ruby wrapper for a small C library that interacts with the IOKit library (apple) to get the CPU temperature and fan speed.
 Will expand to more hardware data and stats in the future.

 #### Tested on
 MacBook Pro 2012<br>